-We detail seven anti-displacement strategies, then highlight various tools that can be used to advance each strategy.
+We provide an overview of seven anti-displacement strategies, then highlight specific tools that can be used to advance each strategy.
 Choose a strategy below to learn about:

 Commercial Preservation and Property Improvement